 EC would like to understand whether CPs preferred to leave DF fixed or open.

-IMMA proposed to set DF out as in Table 7 Alt B in GTR2.
+IMMA proposed to set DF out as in Table 7 Alt B in UN GTR No. 2.

-Remarking that DF had not been set on Euro5-MC but on earlier Euro-level, EPA proposed the following:
+Remarking that DF had not been set on Euro5 for L-category vehicles but on earlier Euro-level, US EPA proposed the following:

 To keep §2.5.1., including “Contracting Parties may require the alternative multiplicative deterioration factors according to their durability legislation”;